 Soon this organization outgrew these arrangements and saw the need for professional campaign planning.
 Nationwide, trained fund-raisers were traveling to areas to organize the drives, and the Borger Board decided to try this.
 It was a big success and for several years it was shown to be a worth-while investment.

 With our new transition to education, HCUW began hosting a county-wide Back To School Fair.
-In 2018, our fouth annual fair was held on the campus of Frank Phillips College.
-The four school districts of Borger, Fritch, Stinnett & Spring Creek, through United Way funding, provided backpacks with a full school list to the students in need.
+In 2019, our fifth annual fair was held on the campus of Frank Phillips College.
+The four school districts of Borger, Fritch, Stinnett & Pringle Morse, through United Way funding, provided backpacks with a full school list to the students in need.
 Fifty (50) vendors provided booths which provided valuable information about services that might assist a family in need.
 Many community partners pulled resources together to purchase the supplies that were handed out at the event.
 Thank you to the many volunteers and the donors that are needed to host our Back to School Fair.

-Needing additional funding for our new initiatives and wanting to show our donors how their money was being invested back into the community, we began Kicking Off our campaign with a Cook Off.
-September 15, we held our 4th Annual Kick Off Cook Off.
-We had 24 Cook Teams enter our event which provided delicious BBQ to those 1000 folks who were in attendance.
-On that day, we also host a Car Show and a Corn Hole Tournament.
-At the same time, our 16 Program Providers set up a booth for everyone to visit.
-Information is given as to the services that by our Program Providers.
-This is a great day in our community.
+Needing additional funding for our new initiatives and wanting to show our donors how their money was being invested back into the community, we began kicking off our campaign with a BBQ Cook Off.
+September 14th, we held our 5th Annual Heat Up Hutchinson Kick Off Cook Off.
+We had 27 Cook Teams enter our event which provided delicious BBQ to those 1000 folks who were in attendance.
+On that day, we also hosted a Car Show and a Corn Hole Tournament.
+At the same time, our 15 Program Providers set up a booth with information and games for everyone to visit.
+This is a great family oriented day, bringing the community together for a good cause.

 Hutchinson County United Way is continuing to grow and meet the needs of so many in our county.
-Thank you for the continued support allowing us to continue to serve.
+Thank you for the amzing amount of support that allows us to continue to serve.